NHOrus/srwq-compilation/episode-07.md

 "It's quite alright.
 It reminds me of the stable I used to own."

 "The DC codes you signalled us with were rather old, but accurate.
-Given your background, would I be right in suggesting you're affiliated with...a nother DC faction?"
+Given your background, would I be right in suggesting you're affiliated with... a nother DC faction?"

 "Both Sanger and I served directly under the Bian Zoldark of our universe.
 We fought for his ideals, and when the DC was defeated, we followed his dying wish and brought those ideals to the new champions of Earth, and fought with them against many threats to humanity."